 8. Freedom Frankincense Peach Natural Deodorant // If you’re a sucker for fun scents, you’ll adore Freedom.
 It also tends to last longer than many other natural deodorant options.

-10. Native Rosé Deodorant // Yes, rosé—as in the wine.
-This deodorant smells like summer and we love that it contains probiotics to balance your biome to prevent odor.
+10. Native Lavender and Rose Deodorant // This deodorant smells like summer, and we love that it contains probiotics to balance your skin’s microbiome to prevent odor.

-12. Schmidt’s Rose + Vanilla Deodorant // Another natural deodorant that will last you all day long—and that comes in several yummy scents.
+12. Schmidt’s Rose + Vanilla Deodorant // Another natural deodorant that will last you all day long—and it comes in several yummy scents.

 - Hand mixer or emulsion blender

 - 4-ounce jar

 - Combine shea butter and coconut oil in a heat-safe bowl.
 Heat a couple of inches of water over low heat in a small saucepan or double boiler.
 Place the bowl on top to melt the oils.